 In simple words, the Physically distributed-Logically centralised architecture means multiple controllers are deployed in the network but they act like a single controller in terms of operations and functionality.
 In this type of architecture, multiple controllers are implemented in the Control plane of the SDN.
 These controllers together form a cluster and are able to communicate with each other via East-Westbound interface and with network devices via SBI.
 A cluster formed of these controllers, distribute network control operations among themselves.
 All the controllers have the complete global view of network topology but may or may not have the controlling authority of all the network devices.
 The network devices are generally distributed among all the controllers to achieve highest performance guarantee.
 SDN controllers such as ONIX, OpenDaylight and ONOS were developed on the basis of this type of architecture.

 Whereas, in Physically distributed-Logically distributed architecture, the Control plane is physically as well logically separated in the network.
-In this type of architecture, multiple controllers form a cluster together but all the controllers may or may not have the complete view of the network.
+In this type of architecture, multiple controllers form a cluster together, but all the controllers may or may not have the complete view of the network.
 Generally, every controller has a view of some section of the network and only has the controlling authority of the network devices associated in that section of the network.
 All the controllers communicate with each other and share the necessary network service information with each other.
 SDN controllers such as DISCO [13] and AtlanticWave [21] were developed on the basis of this type of architecture.
 These were the two SDN architectures defining the logical centralisation and logical distribution of the controllers present in the Control plane of the SDN.
 To classify the working of Control plane itself, two more architecture types were proposed and they were Flat architecture and Hierarchical architecture [16].

-The Flat architecture also known as horizontal architecture consists of controllers arranged in the horizontal approach in the Control plane of the SDN.
-The Control plane has a single layer of operation and every controller is part of that one layer.
-Generally, the controllers are divided into section of networks and are responsible for controlling the operations of the respective section of the networks.
+The Flat architecture, also known as horizontal architecture, consists of controllers arranged in the horizontal approach in the Control plane of the SDN.
+The Control plane has a single layer of operation, and every controller is part of that one layer.
+Generally, the controllers are divided into sections of networks and are responsible for controlling the operations of the respective section of the networks.
 However, some controllers are developed to suit the Flat architecture but all the controllers have the global view of the network.
 Arranging controllers in the flat approach has the benefits like increase the scalability of the network, decrease in control latency and improved resiliency.
 SDN controllers such as ONIX, OpenDaylight and ONOS are part of this Flat architecture of SDN.

 On the other hand, the Hierarchical architecture of SDN consists of several layers of the Control plane.
 This type of architecture is also known as vertical architecture because the controllers are arranged in the vertical approach.
 The controllers are partitioned on the multiple levels, generally two or three, as per the requirements of the network.
 As per the deployment, all the controllers may or may not have the complete view of the network.
 Arranging controllers in the hierarchical approach further increases the scalability and performance of the network.
 SDN controllers such as Kandoo [14] and Orion [12] are part of this Hierarchical architecture of SDN.